Internal Masthead Image

 Hidden Garden House

-Our Hidden Garden House is a great example of an extension to an existing home without adding air-conditioning.
-Existing bedrooms rely on air-conditioning, yet the new unconditioned living spaces are comfortable, and flooded with sunlight in the cooler months, and enjoy significantly cooler than outside temperatures during summer months.
+Our Hidden Garden House renovation is a great example of an extension to an existing home that doesn't require air-conditioning.
+Existing bedrooms rely on air-conditioning, yet the new unconditioned living spaces are comfortable, flooded with sunlight in the cooler months, and enjoy temperatures significantly cooler than those outside during summer.

-Waverley House functions similarly, designed with passive heating and cooling, meaning that heating and cooling systems are used only for the warmest or coldest of days.
+Our Waverley House renovation functions similarly, designed with passive heating and cooling, meaning that heating and cooling systems are used only for the warmest or coldest days.

 Taking this approach saves significant operational costs while creating comfortable spaces that relate more closely to the external conditions.

-We encourage curious clients to try living through a year in their home without air-conditioning while allowing for its later installation, should they wish.
-Many find that they’d rather throw on a jumper or switch on ceiling fan than the cost of expensive air conditioning systems that are only occasionally used.
+We often encourage clients to experience a year without air-conditioning first, allowing for later installation if needed.
+Many find that a jumper or ceiling fan is preferable to the cost of rarely used systems.

 4. Renewable energy integration